RWTH-EBC/FiLiP/joss/paper.md

     entity_type=heater.type,
     command=heating_power)
 ```
+The presented use case exemplifies how FiLiP plays a pivotal role in the implementation of IoT-enabled applications using FIWARE GEs.
+To shorten the learning curve for developers and researchers, we provide examples for individual functions as entry points and comprehensive workshop materials for developing a complete FIWARE-based application leveraging FiLiP [@storekFIWAREEnergySystem2023].
+Hence, developers can efficiently get informed and focus on building innovative IoT solutions.

 # Conclusion
-The presented use case exemplifies how FiLiP plays a pivotal role in the implementation of IoT-enabled applications using FIWARE GEs.

 The primary strengths of using FiLiP encompass the following key aspects:

-- **Simplified Development**: FiLiP offers developers a straightforward and user-friendly approach to register entities and IoT devices on FIWARE GEs.
-By providing classes like ContextEntity and Device, FiLiP streamlines the development process.
-It ensures that essential attributes and parameters are validated, empowering developers to make well-informed decisions without requiring an advanced level of expertise.

-- **Efficient Deployment**: FiLiP helps to establish communication interfaces between the FIWARE-based platforms and IoT devices efficiently.
-Additionally, FiLiP's data validation mechanisms ensure that entities and devices comply with expectations, significantly reducing ambiguity and the risk of errors or misinterpretation.

-- **Maintainable Applications**: The dynamic evolution of the NGSI-v2 API poses challenges in managing ad hoc API clients (e.g., those solely relying on the Python `requests` package [@requests]).
+- **Simplified Development**: FiLiP simplifies interaction with FIWARE GEs by providing classes like `ContextEntity` and `Device`, ensuring validated data exchange and informed decisions without advanced expertise.

-FiLiP addresses this complexity by encapsulating the majority of API interactions within class methods, thereby disentangling application logic from the intricacies of the API.
-Consequently, applications built with FiLiP inherently exhibit higher levels of reusability and maintainability.
+- **Maintainable Applications**: FiLiP encapsulates API interactions within class methods, separating application logic from the dynamic evolving NGSI-v2 APIs.
+This approach enhances application reusability and maintainability.

-- **Reliable Functionalities**: The reliability of FiLiP's core functionalities is enhanced through a comprehensive testing workflow.
-A total of 82 test cases are meticulously implemented to ensure that the majority of features undergo rigorous testing after every code update.
-This proactive approach to testing not only guarantees code quality but also allows developers to focus more on the development of FiLiP-based applications.
+- **Reliable Functionalities**: FiLiP's comprehensive testing, with over 80% coverage, ensures code quality and allows developers to focus on developing applications.

-In conclusion, FiLiP is a versatile and dependable tool that simplifies the development process, enhances efficiency in deploying applications, ensures their maintainability, and provides a strong foundation for reliable functionalities.
+In conclusion, FiLiP is a robust and reliable tool.
-With FiLiP, developers can confidently create innovative and IoT-enabled applications within the landscape of FIWARE.
-Researchers can investigate smart solutions in various domains, including energy management and beyond.
+With FiLiP, developers can efficiently create innovative IoT applications, and researchers can explore smart solutions in various domains, including energy management and beyond.

 # Acknowledgements
 We gratefully acknowledge the financial support provided by the Federal Ministry for Economic Affairs and Climate Action (BMWK), promotional references 03ET1495A, 03ET1551A, 0350018A, 03ET1561B, 03EN1030B.